Robustness Among Multiwinner Voting Rules: Complexity of Computing the Robustness Radius

 {\textsc{Robustness Radius} is $\np$-hard both for STV and for $\bordacc$, even if we can perform only a single swap; for STV this holds even for committees of size~$1$.
 For $\bordacc$, the problem is $\wone$-hard with respect to the committee size.}

 \begin{theorem} $\beta$-CC \textsc{Robustness Radius} is $\np$-hard and $\wone$-hard with respect to the size of the committee even if the robustness radius is one. \end{theorem}

-\begin{proof} We reduce from the \textsc{Regular Multicolored Independent Set} problem which asks, given an undirected graph~$G$ where each vertex has one of $h$~colors and exactly $d$~neighbors, whether there is an \emph{$h$-colored independent set} that is, a size-$h$ set of pairwise non-adjacent vertices containing one vertex from each color class.
-This problem is $\wone$-hard for the parameter $h$~\cite{CyganFKLMPPS15}[Corollary 13.8].
+\begin{proof} We show the result by giving a reduction from the \textsc{Regular Multicolored Independent Set} problem.
+In this problem we are given a regular graph $G$, where each vertex has degree $d$ and has one of $h$~colors, and we ask if there is an \emph{$h$-colored independent set}, that is, a size-$h$ set of pairwise non-adjacent vertices containing one vertex from each color class.
+This problem is known to be both $\np$-complete and $\wone$-hard for the parameter $h$~\cite[Corollary 13.8]{CyganFKLMPPS15}.
+To obtain our $\wone$-hardness result, we will ensure that the reduction uses committees of size that is a function of $h$ only (indeed, we will use committee size $h+2$; aside from this one restriction, we give a standard many-one reduction.

-In order to show that $\beta$-CC \textsc{Robustness Radius} is $\wone$-hard we will provide a parameterized reduction with respect to the parameters $h$, and the committee size $k$ (for the definition of the parameterized reductions we refer the reader to the book of Cygan et al.~\cite{CyganFKLMPPS15}).

-Given an instance~$(G,h,d)$ of \textsc{Regular Multicolored Independent Set} we construct a $\beta$-CC \textsc{Robustness Radius} instance as follows.
-To this end, let~$s:=|V(G)|$ and $r:=|E(G)|$.
+\textbf{Input Instance.}\quad Let ~$(G,h,d)$ be an instance of \textsc{Regular Multicolored Independent Set}.
+We let $s:=|V(G)|$ be the number of vertices in the input graph and $r:=|E(G)|$ be the number of its edges.
+We assume, without loss of generality, that $s \geq 2h$ (indeed, in a graph with no isolated vertices there is no independent set that contains more than half of the vertices).
+Below we describe the election that we use in our $\beta$-CC \textsc{Robustness Radius} instance.

-\textbf{Candidates, committee size, and construction idea.}\quad The set of candidates consists of the vertex set~$V(G)$ of the graph~$G$, the set~$Z:=\{z_0,z_1,z_2\}$ of \emph{special candidates}, the set $X:=\{x_1,\dots,x_h\}$ of \emph{safe candidates}, and the set~$D$ of \emph{dummy candidates} (its size is polynomial in $s+r$ and will become clear later).
+\textbf{Candidates and Committee Size.}\quad The set of candidates consists of the vertex set~$V(G)$ of the graph~$G$, the set~$Z:=\{z_0,z_1,z_2\}$ of \emph{special candidates}, the set $X:=\{x_1,\dots,x_h\}$ of \emph{safe candidates}, and the set~$D$ of \emph{dummy candidates} (the number of dummy candidates and the fact that there are polynomially many of them with respect to $r+s$ will become clear later).
 We set the committee size~$k:=h+2$.

-The idea is as follows.
-The election will have at least the \emph{safe committee} $\{z_0,z_1,x_1,\dots,x_h\}$ as (possibly unique) winning committee.
-If there is an $h$-colored independent set, then also every committee $\{z_0,z_2\} \cup V'$ with $V' \subseteq V(G)$ being an $h$-colored independent set wins and one can easily reduce the set of winning committees by a single swap.
-However, if there is no $h$-colored independent set, then the \emph{safe winning committee} $\{z_0,z_1,x_1,\dots,x_h\}$ is unique and the total dissatisfaction (recall that we define the concept of dissatisfaction at the beginning of the appendix) of the next best committee differs by at least four (thus, a single swap cannot change the set of winning committees).